 Currently, we sell honey produced on our land by our bees.
-We harvest and bottle the raw wonderful honey ourselves.
-Additionally, we grow seasonal, chemical free vegetables in a high-tunnel system and traditional open-air crops.
+We harvest and bottle our raw, enzyme-packed honey ourselves.
+Additionally, we grow seasonal, chemical free vegetables in a high-tunnel system, as well as traditional open-air crops.
 We believe sustainable agriculture is important, therefore we do not practice the use of chemical pesticides or fertilizers, and we use only natural methods (such as cover crops, mushroom compost, natural manure, crop rotation) to maintain the health of our soil.
-We also have a flock of chickens and eventually plan to offer eggs as our flock grows.
-We are working to create a small CSA (community supported agriculture) program for local families.
+We have a growing flock of chickens and eventually plan to offer eggs.
+Be sure to check out our CSA (community supported agriculture) program for local families.
 If you are interested, please send us a message!

-In 2008, after college and ten years in the Marine Corps, including three combat tours in Iraq, we moved from an apartment in Newport Beach, California to the pine forests of The Woodlands in southeast Texas.
+In 2008, after college and ten years in the Marine Corps, including three combat tours in Iraq, we moved from Newport Beach, California, to the pine forests of The Woodlands in southeast Texas.
 From what started as a small container garden in California, to a 8’ x 25’ raised plot in the suburbs, we stepped off on a journey we didn’t even know we were on.
-The subtle therapeutic effects of gardening helped Jason quail his internal drive for danger and adventure – remnants of his past profession.
-However, we quickly outgrew the backyard plot and realized that our love for wide-open spaces, clean food and outdoor lifestyle was turning into something more.
-The seed was sown and Angell’s Farmstead & Apiary was born.
+The subtle therapeutic effects of gardening helped Jason quell his internal drive for danger and adventure – remnants of his Marine Corps days.
+However, we quickly outgrew the backyard plot and realized that our love for wide-open spaces, clean food and an outdoor lifestyle was turning into something bigger.
+Land was purchased and the seed was sown; Angell’s Farmstead & Apiary was born.